takahatashun/helloword/README.md

-# Hello word in every language
+# Hello world in every language